-Chapel Hill receives an average of 7 inches of snow a year, and while most snow or ice events occur in January, Facilities Services begins to prepare for winter weather in September.
+Chapel Hill receives an average of seven inches of snow a year, and while most snow or ice events occur in January, Facilities Services begins to prepare for winter weather in September.
 That’s when the Grounds Services Snow Team, lead this year by Grounds Supervisor Kevin Denardo and Stormwater Supervisor Robert Bradley, begins to establish the Snow Plan for the upcoming season.

 A key goal of the Snow Team is to ensure that all equipment needed for an adverse weather response is ready and prepared.
 The team hooks up and tests plows, brine tanks, tractors, skid steers and other vehicles and equipment to make sure they are in good condition and fully operational.
 They also check the inventory of shovels, bulk salt and sand, and other supplies to ensure that levels will be sufficient.